Services

 DSN is available in your project's Settings > Projects > Project name > Under SDK Setup section > Client Keys (DSN) tab

-We use Superwall to create & A/B test paywalls, as well as handle payments for subscriptions, in-app purchases, etc.
+We use RevenueCat to create paywalls, as well as handle payments for subscriptions, in-app purchases, etc.